ABOUT THE BOOK

 Included in the publication is a selection of over 50 watercolors, a few small oil on panel works (which help illuminate the relationship between the two different media), as well as excerpted texts by Sarah Eckhardt from her 2008 essay “Portio Minor: Suzan Frecon’s Watercolors,” reproductions of books from the artist’s library, and intimate photographs of the artist’s studio.

-This publication coincides with an exhibition at David Zwirner, New York, February 13th – March 23rd, 2013.
+This publication coincided with an exhibition at David Zwirner, New York, February 13-March 23, 2013.

 ABOUT THE ARTIST